-- Configuring the Link Backup - Choose the menu Transmission > Load Balancing > Link Backup to load the configuration page, and click Add.
+- Configuring the Link Backup - 1) Choose the menu Transmission > Load Balancing > Link Backup to load the configuration page, and click Add.

-2) Specify the primary WAN as WAN1, the backup WAN as WAN2 and the mode as Failover so that the backup link will be enabled when the primary WAN failed.
+2) Specify the primary WAN as WAN1, the backup WAN as WAN2 and the mode as Failover (Enable backup link when any primary WAN fails).
+When WAN1 has failed, WAN2 will be enabled.
 Keep Status of this entry as Enable.
 Click OK.